 Detroit to Toledo, Ohio, via I-75 S, is approximately 60 miles and should take a little over an hour.
 Famed for its glass manufacturing, Toledo is informally known as the "Glass City."

-From Mackinaw City, you can take a ferry to Mackinac Island, a trip that takes approximately a half hour.
+From Mackinaw City, you can take a ferry to Mackinac Island, a trip that takes approximately a half-hour.

 Mackinaw City is the most popular tourist city in the state of Michigan.
 Local attractions include Fort Michilimackinac, the Old Mackinac Point Light, the Historic Village, and the retired US Coast Guard Icebreaker Mackinaw.

-Detroit to Pittsburgh, Pennsylvania, via I-80 E is approximately 285 miles and will take approximately 5 hours.
+Detroit to Pittsburgh, Pennsylvania, via I-80 E is approximately 285 miles and will take about 5 hours.
 Pittsburgh is known as both "the Steel City" for its more than 300 steel-related businesses, and as the "City of Bridges" for its 446 bridges.